 - If you already have a functional routing bot in Conversational Cloud, and you don’t want to move that logic to a new bot, you’ll need to manually add the Dynamic Routing interaction.
 Please note the Conversation Orchestrator Dynamic Routing bot includes additional benefits like automatic support for intent-based routing.
 If you use your own routing bot, you won’t automatically get this feature.

 - You can use Dynamic Routing even if all your automation is configured on an external platform such as Google DialogFlow.
 In this case, you can create routing policies in Dynamic Routing, but you need to use the Next Actions API from the external system to perform the routing.
-This is discussed in more detail here.
+This is discussed in more detail in the discussion on using Dynamic Routing outside of Conversational Cloud.

 The first two options above are further discussed in this topic.